23 May How Long Do I Have to File A Wrongful Death Claim in Oklahoma?

 Finally, be aware that there may be other claims that arise from your loved one’s death, such as a survival action or a claim for pain and suffering.
 These claims can sometimes be more complex than a wrongful death claim, so it is important to discuss all of your options with an experienced attorney.

 If you have lost a loved one due to someone else’s negligence, you may be entitled to compensation.
-However, the process of filing a wrongful death claim can be complex and emotional.
+However, the process of filing a wrongful death case can be complex and emotional.
 By being aware of some key things, you can help ensure that your claim is successful.